Mobile Suit Gundam: Films

-In 1998, the three compilation films were first released directly to VHS subtitled into English as part of Bandai's AnimeVillage releases, which makes them among the first Gundam works released in English.
+In 1998, the three films were first released directly to VHS with English subtitles as part of Bandai's AnimeVillage releases, which makes them among the first Gundam works released in English.
 A year later, Bandai released an English dub of three compilation films in 1999.
 Featuring the voice of Michael Lindsay as Amuro Ray, and Steve Blum as Char Aznable.
-Due to the dub mispronouncing the word Gundam as "Gun-dam", and the Principality of Zeon being called the "Duchy of Zeon", Sunrise prevented it from being re-released after its debut on VHS.
+The dub pronounces the word Gundam as "Gun-dam", and the Principality of Zeon was called the "Duchy of Zeon".
+Sunrise prevented it from being re-released after its debut on VHS.
 The films were released again in North America on May 7, 2002, in DVD format, available separately or in a boxed set.
 These are also available only with re-done Japanese audio with English subtitles, the DVDs identical to the 20th anniversary release of the film compilation in Japan.
-The original Japanese voice cast members rerecorded their lines with the exception of those who were deceased.
+The surviving original Japanese voice cast members rerecorded their lines.
 The 20th anniversary release was digitally remastered and many of the sound effects were replaced, most notably the futuristic gun sounds being replaced by louder machine gun sound effects.
-Also, the music soundtrack, while not remixed was rearranged and in some cases removed from some scenes.
-The vocal songs are rearranged also, especially in the closing credits of the second and third films.
+The music soundtrack was rearranged and in some cases tracks were removed from certain scenes.
+The vocal songs were rearranged also.
+For example, in the closing credits of the second and third films.

 Bandai Visual has announced the re-release of the Mobile Suit Gundam films on DVD from new HD masters and with the original, theatrical, mono audio mix.
 This boxed set was released in Japan on December 21, 2007.
 On May 18, 2010, Bandai Entertainment re-released the 20th anniversary version of the trilogy under their Anime Legends label.
 As with the TV series, the films were re-released in North America under Sunrise themselves with distribution from Right Stuf Inc.

-The trilogy of films were distributed on DVD in the United Kingdom by Beez Entertainment in 2005 in Japanese and with a selection of subtitle tracks including English.
+The films were distributed on DVD in the United Kingdom by Beez Entertainment in 2005 with a selection of subtitle tracks including English.
 Anime Ltd. has since acquired the UK license and has released a limited edition Blu-ray box set of the film trilogy (limited to 500 units) as an exclusive, sold only on their AllTheAnime.com store.
 It was released on March 27, 2017, in Japanese with English subtitles only.

 An animated film titled Mobile Suit Gundam: Cucuruz Doan's Island (機動戦士ガンダム ククルス·ドアンの島, Kidō Senshi Gandamu Kukurusu Doan no Shima) was released on June 3, 2022, a remake of the "Cucuruz Doan's Island" episode which had previously never been released in English per Tomino's wishes.
 Although the film follows the same order of events as director Yoshikazu Yasuhiko's Mobile Suit Gundam: The Origin manga retelling of the show, he insisted on it being a remake of the episode and not titling it after The Origin.